someonesdad1/hobbyutil/project_list.rst

 | `util/bidict.zip <util/bidict.zip>`_ (7)
 |   Creates a dictionary object in python that lets you treat it in both directions as a mapping.
 | `util/cnt.zip <util/cnt.zip>`_ (50)
-|   Command-line utility to count the number of bytes in a file and present a histogram of the results.
+|   cnt.py is a command line utility to count the number of bytes in the file arguments and present a histogram of the results.
+Processes files on the order of 10 MB/s.  cnt.c is a C program that is roughly 10% faster on large files, but less flexible in the output reporting.
 | `util/color.py <util/color.py>`_ (15)
 |   Python module to provide color printing to a console window.
 Should work on both Windows and Linux.
 Includes functions to show regular expression matches in text printed to the console; these functions are helpful when you are developing complicated regular expressions.
 | `util/dedent.py <util/dedent.py>`_ (1)